machine learning +

 ['hello', 'world']

-You can write standard assertions or use pytest.
-Each subgraph is a function that takes a dict and returns a dict — dead simple to test.
+Plain asserts or pytest work great.
+Every subgraph is just a function that takes a dict and returns a dict — about as simple as testing gets.

 # Simple assertion-based tests